-Dishwashers are not only great time-saving devices, but they can also save water and energy over hand-washing the dishes.
-Hand-washing uses more water than you might think, as does pre-rinsing before loading the dishwasher.
-Do a little research before buying your next dishwasher — your dishpan hands will thank you.
+Dishwashers are not only great time-saving devices, but they can also save water and energy over hand-washing.
+And the latest dishwasher features have made the hardest working appliance in your kitchen work harder than ever before.
+Do a little research before buying your next dishwasher.
+Your dishpan hands will thank you.

 Built-in dishwashers are the traditional 24-inch models that most people own, installed below the kitchen counter.